• Skip to primary navigation

 Investigational New Drug (IND) Application

-is for a product intended to be submitted to FDA by the “sponsor-investigator” in support of a new indication for use or for a significant change in labeling of drug,
+2. The investigation is intended to be reported to the FDA as a well-controlled study in support of a new indication or a change in labeling.

 Preparing an IND Application